 agent() Agents

-Use agent() to build an RLM agent with a typed final response.
+Use agent() to build either a short tool-using agent or a long-horizon RLM agent with a typed final response.

 TypeScript